Sasoma

-Sasoma is a settlement in Nubra Valley, Ladakh consisting of villages such as the Gya village.
+Sasoma is a settlement in the Leh district of Ladakh in India.
+It is located along the Nubra River in the Nubra Valley region and consists of villages such as the Gya village.
 A road is being constructed from Sasoma to Saser La by the Border Roads Organisation which will be the world first glaciated motorable road once completed.
 Another road, the Khalsar-Sasoma road with a bridge on the Chamesahn Lungpa stream, connects Khalsar to Sasoma.